 - Stocking rat per unit of precipitation

-Remember that your time is money, and at some point, records can become too time consuming and stop providing a positive net return on your investment (your time).
+Time is money.
+At some point, records can become too time consuming and stop providing a positive net return on your investment and time.
 It’s hard to know what data to collect.
-Many producers aren’t sure where to start and either collect too much information, not enough, or they aren’t sure how to analyze/interpret the data.
+Many producers aren’t sure where to start.
+They either collect too much or too little information or aren’t sure how to analyse/interpret the data.
 Records (data) are useless unless they somehow inform or influence future decision making.
-So, if your data isn’t in a useable or referenceable format, it might as well have not been collected it in the first place.
+If your data isn’t in a usable or reference-able format, it might as well have not been collected.

-Data interpretation can be a logistical nightmare without the right system in place and it’s easy to get too bogged down in information and unable to make sense of the numbers.
-This article will go over the most critical data that every livestock enterprise should be collecting, some tools that can help you analyze that data and use it to plan for the future.
-We’ll also go over some examples of how a bad decision, or an untimely decision, can cost you and how to avoid that situation in the future.
+Data interpretation can be a logistical nightmare without the right system in place.
+It’s easy to get bogged down in information and unable to make sense of the numbers.
+This article will go over the most critical data that every livestock enterprise should be collecting.
+As well as provide some tools that can help you analyse that data and use it to for future planning.
+We’ll also go over some examples of how a bad or untimely decision can cost you and how to avoid that going forward.

 Land Health Data

 There are a few essential land health parameters to monitor.
-Land health has a cascading effect on all other aspects of the livestock enterprise: meaning that if we take care of the land first, the land will take care of the animals, and the animals will take care of the financials (provided we don’t step in and muck up the system).
+Land health has a cascading effect on all other aspects of the livestock enterprise.
+If we take care of the land first, the land will take care of the animals, and the animals will take care of the financials (provided we don’t step in and muck up the system).
 Soil health hinges on one crucial component: carbon content or soil organic matter.
-The two terms are nearly synonymous, meaning that they are strongly correlated, and a high organic matter content will suggest a high carbon content and vise versa.
+The two terms are nearly synonymous, and a high organic matter content will suggest a high carbon content and visa versa.

-Species composition is another key land health indicator worth tracking.
-It doesn’t have to be completed on every pasture every year, but assessing composition such as the percentage of forbs, grasses and shrubs over time will help shed some light on the effect your grazing regime is having on the plant community.
-A diverse plant community will provide more balanced nutrition for livestock, and in turn, improve performance.
+Species composition is another key land health indicator worth tracking and doesn’t have to be completed on every pasture every year.
+However, assessing composition such as the percentage of forbs, grasses and shrubs over time will help clarify the effect your grazing regime is having on the plant community.
+A diverse plant community will provide more balanced nutrition for livestock, and consequently improve performance.